Wasserstein $k$-Centers Clustering for Distributional Data: Simulation Study

 \subsection{Result}

-Table \ref{tab:simu_results} summarizes simulation results with $n=100$ and $N=2000$.
-The reported cluster quality outcome is the average of $100$ replications for each simulation design.
-When the two clusters have different principal directions in designs (II), (IV) and (VIII), the performance of the proposed method is better than the other methods.
-On the other hands, when the two clusters have the same principal directions in designs (III) and (V), or they are in the non-identifiable situation in design (VII), the proposed method is outperformed by the other methods.
-We note that the proposed method still shows a comparative performance with the other methods in design (V).
+Table \ref{tab:simu_results} summarizes simulation results.
+For each design, the averages of $100$ replications and their standard errors are reported.
+In Designs (I), (II), (V) and (VII), the averaged outcomes of the proposed method are much better than those of the other methods.
+In Designs (III) and (VI), the averaged outcomes of the all methods are comparable with each other, but in Design (III) the standard deviation of the proposed method is smaller than those of the other methods.
+When the clusters are in the non-identifiable situation in Design (VII), the proposed method is outperformed by the other methods.
+In summary, except under the non-identifiable situation of Design (IV), the proposed method shows the best performances.

+In addition, Figure \ref{fig:convergence_result} shows the averaged number of reclassified distributions in the proposed method.
+Under all designs, the averaged numbers of reclassified distributions reach zero, and hence the updates stop within 20 iterations.